-The Truth About How Often You Should Wash Your Hair
+This Is How Often Should You Really Wash Your Hair

 We’ve always known we need to wash our hair regularly, but it’s so hard to decipher what “regularly” actually means.
 We consulted hair experts for the ultimate hair washing intel.

 Is there a good rule of thumb for the magic number of days you can go without washing your hair?
 Really, it depends on your hair type.
-Hair that’s thicker and curlier can go without a wash for longer than hair that is fine.
-How processed your hair is will also come into play, because the oils in your scalp don’t travel down the hair shaft as quickly in hair that’s coarse, curly or processed as it does for gals with fine hair, says Marlene Montanez of Latest-Hairstyles.com.
+Hair that’s thicker and curlier can go without a wash for longer than fine hair.
+How processed your hair is will also come into play because the oils in your scalp don’t travel down the hair shaft as quickly in hair that’s coarse, curly, or processed as it does for gals with fine hair, says Marlene Montanez of Latest Hairstyles.

-MORE: Khloe Kardashian Cut Her Hair Into The Easiest Style You Can Copy at Home

-For this reason, curly hair types should especially be careful not to wash hair too frequently—and avoid shampoos with harsh sulfates, which strip the hair of the natural oils.
+For this reason, curly hair types should be especially careful not to wash hair too frequently—and avoid shampoos with harsh sulfates, which strip the hair of the natural oils.
 You can consider a co-wash (using a conditioner instead of shampoo) or use a sulfate-free shampoo if washing more than twice a week, says Jane Nyachiro of hair brand Jirano.

 Lifestyle also plays a part.
 For example, if you workout daily, you’re going to need to wash your hair more often to feel clean after sweating.
 If you have an oily scalp and thin, fine hair, your hair will start to look flat and dirty after 24 hours.
-If your hair is pin straight, an oily scalp will show more easily too.
+If your hair is pin straight, an oily scalp will show more easily, too.
 The flip side is with thick, curly hair, you may be able to go three days without needing a shampoo.

 There can be too much of a good thing